You are eligible for parental leave if you have:

 Leave may be taken in blocks or multiples of one week.

-In the case of leave related to disabled children (as defined above) this condition is eased, and leave may be taken a day at a time if required.
+In the case of leave related to disabled children (as previously defined) this condition is eased, and leave may be taken a day at a time if required.

 For adopted children the right to take leave lasts until five years after the adoption has taken place.